Other sea users

 In many cases, the area available to be dredged at any one time is restricted through zoning.
 This may be as a result of a licence condition or as a voluntary initiative introduced by the operator.
 The value of such zoning lies in minimising the spatial footprint of marine aggregate dredging activity, which in turn can reduce the potential footprint of environmental impact, and reduces the potential for spatial impacts with other users of the sea.
 Zoning also allows operators to manage their resources more effectively.

-Since 2003, BMAPA and The Crown Estate have undertaken to produce Regional Active Dredge Area (RADA) charts for all dredging regions on a bi-annual basis.
-These charts provide a snapshot of the extent of active dredge areas on the 31st January and 31st July, with any changes to working areas highlighted in red.
+Since 2003, BMAPA and The Crown Estate have undertaken to produce Current Working Area charts for all dredging regions on a bi-annual basis.
+These charts provide a snapshot of the extent of active dredge areas every six months, with any changes to working areas highlighted in red.

-Where there is a need to highlight regional changes to existing marine aggregate production licence areas, the industry will occasionally also issue updated RADA charts outside of the bi-annual cycle.
-This ensures that the most up-to-date information on active dredge areas is available to other marine users.
+Where there is a need to highlight regional changes to existing marine aggregate production licence areas, the industry will occasionally also issue updated Current Working Area charts outside of the bi-annual cycle.
+This ensures that the most up-to-date information on working areas is available to other marine users.